 Is it possible to take all of the APs offered?
-Can freshman take AP Biology and AP Chemistry?
+Can freshmen take AP Biology and AP Chemistry?

-We offer robust AP course offerings, which would make it very difficult for any scholar to attempt to take every AP course offered.
-It is not possible to take certain AP courses without the required prerequisite courses (for instance, Principles of Biology and Principles of Chemistry are prerequisites for AP Biology and AP Chemistry).
+We offer a wide range of AP courses, which would make it very difficult for any scholar to attempt to take every AP course offered.
+Certain AP courses have required prerequisite courses (for instance, Principles of Biology and Principles of Chemistry are prerequisites for AP Biology and AP Chemistry).

 Freshmen can take AP Art History if they have been pre-approved and will be based on his/her middle school humanities coursework.